 The Leadership Appreciation Reception honors and recognizes student leaders and student organizations that have enriched the University of Rochester's community through their varied programs, publications, activities, and community service.

-Four awards will be given during the dinner:
+Six awards are given during the reception:

 - Alice DeSimone Award